 Do you want to know about the disadvantages of blockchain technology?
-If you do then you have come to the right place!
+If yes, you have come to the right place.
+Let’s dive in!

 If you are following the blockchain technology landscape, then you will see a trend of positive articles and information about blockchain.
 Almost every publication is selling the term to drive the blockchain adoption among enterprise users, learners, and developers.